jphmrst/PLC/src/plc/fp/Basics.lagda.md

 #### Exercise `isLower` (practice) {#isLower}

-Implement the `isLower` function that returns the conjunction of three boolean values.
+Implement the `isLower` function that returns `true` when its argument is a lower-case letter, and returns `false` otherwise.

     isLower : Char → Bool
     isLower c = ?